thomazach/POCS-moxa-build/README.md

 # Moxa-POCS
-PANOTPES Observatory Control Software for remotely operating a telescope via an ssh connection on a moxa UC-8112A-ME-T series arm processor running moxa industrial linux 1 (MIL1).
-This repository is designed to be a recode of [POCS](https://github.com/panoptes/POCS) for specific hardware.
-Main changes include a move away from object oriented programming and server/docker based communication to threading, explicit seperation of hardware for future compatibility, modular software architecture, removal of virtual environments (conda) from production builds, and thorough documentation to support both users and developers.
+PANOTPES Observatory Control Software for remotely operating a telescope via an ssh connection on a Moxa UC-8112A-ME-T series arm processor or Raspberry Pi.
+This repository is designed to be an update of [POCS](https://github.com/panoptes/POCS) that is more compatible with the Moxa processor.
+Main changes include a move away from object oriented programming and server/docker based communication to threading, explicit seperation of hardware modules for future compatibility, modular software architecture, removal of virtual environments (conda) from production builds, and thorough documentation to support both users and developers.

 # Key Features
 - Front End for All Settings